Returning to training with the first team after a short ban is the latest proof of Kylian Mbappe's power over PSG, the transfer market and Ligue 1.

 That philosophy has been repeatedly mentioned by PSG's leadership, but simply cannot be applied to Mbappe's case.
 The developments in the summer transfer window of 2023 have proven that the 24-year-old superstar has a greater position than PSG.
 In fact, at this time, the French striker is probably the most powerful player in the world.

 This is a surprising move, contrary to the previous strong stance of the Parc des Princes owner.
-Since Mbappe's letter to the board announcing the decision not to activate the option to extend his contract by one year - until the summer of 2025 - was leaked, president Nasser Al-Khelaifi has insisted that the 24-year-old striker must find a new home before the transfer window closes.
+Since Mbappe's letter to the board announcing the decision not to activate the option to extend his contract for another year - until the summer of 2025 - was leaked, president Nasser Al-Khelaifi has insisted that the 24-year-old striker must find a new home before the transfer window closes.
 PSG have no intention of losing the world's most valuable player on a free transfer in the summer of 2024.

-PSG also accepted a record $330 million and allowed Al Hilal to negotiate with Mbappe.
+PSG also accepted a record $330 million price tag and allowed Al Hilal to negotiate with Mbappe.
 But the French striker ignored the $775 million salary from the Saudi Arabian club.
 Mbappe knows he holds all the cards and all the advantages in the transfer market - with only one year left on his contract and also earning one of the highest salaries in Europe.
 He is a young talent of a generation that is deeply aware of his own value, especially at PSG.

 Mbappe at PSG training ground on July 15.
 Photo: psg.fr